Voice and Strategy

 COLLABORATION IS KEY.

 The best projects are ones that have prioritized collaboration.
-Similar to supporting marketing directors on executing an effective editorial calendar as part of a content strategy, my web copy works best when laid out by an experienced designer, and supported by smart marketers.
+My copy works best when laid out by an experienced designer, and supported by smart marketers.
 I'm happy to integrate SEO terms, that are made more impactful when an SEO specialist works their magic on the back-end.

 From creative concept through execution, the agencies of yore who first relied on a creative team were not for nothing.
 I value my designer and marketer friends and colleagues and we happily refer one another for projects of all kinds!